th3wst/Simple-FTP-client/README.md

 - **Stop Server**: Easily stop the FTP server when it's no longer needed.
 - **File Upload**: Upload multiple files to the server using a graphical file selection dialog.
 - **Secure File Handling**: Files are securely stored in the dedicated `uploaded_files` directory.
-- **User Feedback**: Real-time status and progress updates for server actions and file uploads.
 - **Port Configuration**: Customize the port number for the FTP server to fit your network requirements.

 ## How to Use